Article

 I liked the Crocodile for two reasons, firstly, when deflated it took up very little space and fit under the v berth on my Flicka.
 Secondly, it was easy to paddle in a strong wind.

-I may one day get one of those electric motors when I'm too old to row but for now I'd rather give my heart a work out.
 The Origami folding dinghy rows better than most ordinary inflatables and there's a sailing version too.
-I built one using the plans by Wooden Widget (see below).
-It's a remarkably stable and seaworthy little boat.
+I built one using the plans by Wooden Widget.

 It's quicker and easier to use a nice wood faced ply for the sides and then just varnish the whole thing like this red cedar version.